 The district follows the guidelines for records retention outlined in the Secretary of State’s, General Records Retention Schedule and Records Management Manual.
 The district will inform parents or adult students when personally identifiable information collected, maintained, or used is no longer needed to provide educational services to the student.
 The information will be destroyed at the request of the parent(s) or adult student, or will be provided to the parent or adult student upon their request.
 However, a permanent record of the student’s name, address and phone number, his or her grades, attendance, record, classes attended, grade level completed and year completed will be maintained without time limitation.

 Records management is also governed by Policy and Procedure 4040, Public Access to District Records.

 A surrogate parent is a person appointed by the school district to act on behalf of a student to help ensure the rights of the student to FAPE when a parent cannot be identified, the whereabouts of the parent are unknown or the student is a ward of the state and does not have a foster parent.

-The Special Services Department is responsible for determining the need for appointment of a surrogate parent.
+The special education office is responsible for determining the need for appointment of a surrogate parent.

-The following is a guide for the district to follow when determining the status of the parent’s rights to make educational decisions:
+The following is guidance for the district to follow to assist in determining the status of the parent’s rights to make educational decisions:

 - Parents who have voluntarily placed their child in state placement still retain legal custody of the child and retain the right to make educational decisions.
 In this situation the student is not a ward of the state;